 Being a single parent can be challenging and as a result, many parents consider renting over getting a mortgage on their own.
 Still, buying new is a smart investment.
 It allows you to build equity and give your kids a sense of security and a permit place to call home.

 As a single parent trying to find a home that meets your needs and budget, one of your first considerations is likely what type of housing will work best for your needs.
-While a single-family home is the traditional choice, it comes with a great deal of maintenance requirements and it may be over what you’re comfortable spending.
+While a single-family home is a traditional choice, it comes with plenty of maintenance requirements and it may be over what you’re comfortable spending.

 Two options that may work best for you and your family are townhomes and apartment condos.
 Check out the options below, to see if condo living is right for you.

 Townhomes offer an excellent, low-maintenance alternative to buying a single-family home.
 With a townhome, you only share a wall with one or two neighbours while still enjoying plenty of living space and enough bedrooms to give everyone privacy.
 Townhomes are typically two or three stories tall with an easily maintainable yard which means less exterior upkeep.

 Your home will have an attached garage, a private balcony, and shared amenities for the community.
 These can range from things like tennis courts and playgrounds, which make townhomes the perfect compromise between a single-family house and a low-maintenance lifestyle.